akiroom/AXSideButtonTabBarController/README.md

 ## About

-AXSideButtonTabBarController  is simple tab bar controller with side buttons.
+AXSideButtonTabBarController  is the simple tab bar controller with side buttons.

 ## Screenshots